Student Educators

 Interested in getting involved as a partner organization?
 Please learn more about our program below and fill out the interest form at the bottom of the page.

-Our Intentions
+Our Intentions and Goals

-• Foster inclusive access to youth groups who have been historically excluded.
+• Foster inclusive access to environmental education

-• Provide mentorship, leadership and college/career development.
+• Provide mentorship, leadership, and career skills

-• Inspire stewardship in ecology, education and outdoor leadership.
+• Inspire stewardship and leadership

 Expectations of Student Educators